 We see this in children all the time.
-If a child who is totally engrossed in play is told to clean up right now and head immediately to the car, she probably feels powerless in the face of the dominating adult.
+If a child engrossed in play is told to clean up right now and head immediately to the car, they probably feel powerless in the face of the dominating adult.
 “NO!!
 I’m NOT done!”
-An angry response nicely diminishes her feeling of powerlessness.
+An angry response nicely diminishes their feeling of powerlessness.

 4. Anger regulates intimacy.

-In a backwards sort of way, angry engagements provide a sort of intimacy kids may not get otherwise.
-As parents and kids feel increasingly disconnected (due to increasing angry encounters), they may both seek intense eye contact and verbal engagement even if it is through angry interactions.
+In a backward sort of way, angry engagements provide a kind of intimacy kids may not get otherwise.
+As parents and kids feel increasingly disconnected (due to increasing angry encounters), they may seek intense eye contact and verbal engagement, even through more angry interactions.
 This may be the closest thing a child can get to the eye contact and attention desperately needed.

-If your child watches a sibling get affection and affirmation from you, with no hope of getting such positive attention, it probably won’t be long before your struggling child does something negative to get your undivided attention!
+Suppose your child watches a sibling get affection and affirmation from you with little hope of getting such positive attention themselves.
+In that case, it probably won’t be long before your struggling child does something negative to get your undivided attention!